joshuayuen99/TundraBot/README.md

 - `Akinator` Play a game of Akinator!
 - `RPS (rock paper scissors)` Play a game of rock paper scissors against the bot.
 Choose your move by reacting to the bot's response message.
 - `Love [mention | id | username]` Displays how much love a given person has for you (just a random fun command).
 If a user is not given, it randomly chooses someone else in the server.

+# Self-hosting

+If you'd like to self-host TundraBot, check out the [installation guide](INSTALL.md).

 # Contributing